pippinbarr/cart263-2019/slides/javascript-review/javascript-review.md

 ## null

-- `null` is used to indicated the absence of an object
+- `null` is used to indicate the absence of an object
 - You can use it yourself in cases where a variable is intended to contain an object but doesn't right now

 ```javascript